This November our Soho Rising festival hosts a bunch of the brightest new Soho Theatre Labs voices, over a fortnight.

 June- Saturday TBC

 The early bird fee for the full programme is £150 and we have bursaries available to people on Universal Credit, other benefits, or a low income.
-We also have two additional bursaries, the Yolanda Mercy Bursary and the Ifeyinwa Frederick Bursary, for people who identify as Black (African and/or Caribbean descent) and are on a low income/disabled/LGBTQ+.
+We also have three additional bursaries, the Yolanda Mercy Bursary and the Ifeyinwa Frederick Bursary, for people who identify as Black (African and/or Caribbean descent) and are on a low income/disabled/LGBTQ+, and The Fleabag Writers’ Bursary provided in partnership with Sceptre.

 Soho Theatre is an equal opportunities organisation, and is using positive action to make sure that the people we work with are representative of our diverse community.
 All applicants who are new to us and identify as people of colour, as having a disability, or as being on the LGBT+ spectrum can request an informal phone call to talk through their application.
 If you are unable to speak to us over the phone due to access needs, we can also offer a meeting face-to-face.
 Please see the application below for more information.